Catherine Bearder

-She was elected to the European Parliament in 2009, and re-elected in 2014; and in 2019, coming in second behind Nigel Farage of the Brexit Party with 25.75% of the vote.
+She was elected to the European Parliament in 2009, and re-elected in 2014; and in 2019, when she was placed head of the Liberal Democrat party list: with 25.75% of the vote, it came in second behind the Brexit Party list headed by Nigel Farage.

 Personal life

 Born in Hertfordshire, she was educated at the independent Hawthorne's School in Frinton on Sea and the independent St Christopher School, Letchworth.
 She is married to Professor Simon Bearder, a zoologist at Oxford Brookes University.
 The couple have three sons, Tim, Ian and Peter.
 Prior to becoming an MEP, she worked as a development officer in a number of major national charities.

 Political career

 A former Lib Dem councillor in Cherwell and on Oxfordshire County Council, twice European candidate and parliamentary candidate for Banbury in 1997 and Henley in 2001, Bearder has been an active Liberal Democrat for many years.
 She is also President of the Liberal Democrat European Group (LDEG).